MrPerruche/BRCI/Doc/BRICKS.md

 RocketFuel
 ```

-### `gbn` (BR-API Component)
+### `gbn` (BRCI Component)
 This is not a property in Brick Rigs.
-It is not handled as a property by BR-API.
+It is not handled as a property by BRCI.
-It is used to indicate the API what brick this variable is corresponding to.
+It is used to indicate BRCI what brick this variable is corresponding to.
 Example : `AircraftR4`.
-Modifying it would cause issues in-game, since properties the API is trying to apply may not correspond to the brick's.
+Modifying it would cause issues in-game, since properties the BRCI is trying to apply may not correspond to the brick's.
 Modification of this element is therefore not recommended.
-If BR-API encounters any invalid property, one of the following errors may occur :
+If BRCI encounters any invalid property, one of the following errors may occur :
-BR-API failing to generate the creation; Brick Rigs failing to load the creation, leading to a corrupted file error;
+BRCI failing to generate the creation; Brick Rigs failing to load the creation, leading to a corrupted file error;
 Defined values not corresponding to what's expected.
 Modifying this "property" will not in any way update this brick's property list.
 To change what brick type your variable
 is defined to, use `create_brick(brick_type)` again.
 Be aware this command will clear any previously edited properties